Approved by: Office of Student Affairs

 Listening Table Required

-(Due to the COVID-19 pandemic, for the 2020-2021 academic year, tabling expectations and requirements will depend upon the public health conditions at the time of the requested chalking).
+(Due to the COVID-19 pandemic, tabling expectations and requirements will depend upon the public health conditions at the time of the requested chalking).
 An approved request to chalk might be required to be accompanied by a Listening Table the day before the chalking and/or the first day the chalking is visible continuing for three days between 11:30 a.m. and 1:30 p.m.
 The sponsoring individual or student organization is responsible for staffing any required Listening Table.
-Faculty, staff and students not affiliated with the chalking are all welcome to attend the Listening Table and/or be at the Listening Table on behalf of the sponsoring organization.
-As a part of a Listening Table, information on resources for where community members can go to further discuss ideas and concerns must be made available to membors of the community.
+Faculty, staff, and students not affiliated with the chalking are all welcome to attend the Listening Table and/or be at the Listening Table on behalf of the sponsoring organization.
+As a part of a Listening Table, information on resources for where community members can go to further discuss ideas and concerns must be made available to members of the community.
 The purpose of the Listening Table is to provide a consistent and respectful forum for students to engage the St. Catherine community in discussion about the purpose and content of the chalking.
 The sponsoring individual or student organization is responsible for reserving the Listening Table through Student Center Activities Office, Room 270 Coeur de Catherine.
-All questions regarding this policy should be directed to the Office of Student Affairs, located in 306 Derham Hall.
-(651)-690-6778, or via email at firstname.lastname@example.org
+All questions regarding this policy should be directed to the Office of Student Affairs, located at 306 Derham Hall.
+(651)-690-6778, or via email at email@example.com